takumin/sohinx-kvm-api/source/api/index.rst

 The kvm API is a set of ioctls that are issued to control various aspects of a virtual machine.
 The ioctls belong to three classes:

+System ioctls
- - System ioctls: These query and set global attributes which affect the whole kvm subsystem.
+   These query and set global attributes which affect the whole kvm subsystem.
 In addition a system ioctl is used to create virtual machines.

+VM ioctls
- - VM ioctls: These query and set attributes that affect an entire virtual machine, for example memory layout.
+   These query and set attributes that affect an entire virtual machine, for example memory layout.
 In addition a VM ioctl is used to create virtual cpus (vcpus) and devices.

    VM ioctls must be issued from the same process (address space) that was used to create the VM.

+vcpu ioctls
- - vcpu ioctls: These query and set attributes that control the operation of a single virtual cpu.
+   These query and set attributes that control the operation of a single virtual cpu.

    vcpu ioctls should be issued from the same thread that was used to create